sshreyassingh/Research-Paper-Summariser/README.md

 ## Important
 - This project **does not include any API key**.
 You must add your own in `.env`.
-- Summarization uses GPT-4.
+- Summarization uses GPT-4o.
 Ensure your OpenAI account has access.
+- Supports PDF inputs up to ~8000 tokens (~6000 words) for best results.

 ---

 ## Credits
-Built by Shreya Singh, Saina Suhag, and Saisha Angra as a Generative AI Capstone Project under IGDTUW.
+Built by Shreya Singh, Saina Suhag, and Saisha Angra as a part of Generative AI Capstone Project under IGDTUW.

 ---